Miina Härma Gymnasium: Curriculum

-International Studies
+International studies

 Together with the Ministry of Education and Research and Tartu City Government, Miina Härma Gymnasium is preparing to implement the continuum of International Baccalaureate programmes (Primary Years, Middle Years and Diploma) to serve the educational needs of children who temporarily visit Tartu and neighbouring counties due to their parents' mobility.
 Implementing the IBO programmes takes a couple of years of preparatory work, at the end of which the school is officially authorised by the IBO.

 Miina Härma Gymnasium has gained authorisation to teach the Diploma Programme (for students aged 16–19) and the Primary Years Programme (for students aged 7–11).
 It is in the candidacy phase for the Middle Years Programme, estimated time of authorisation is in 2018.
-In the academic year 2016/17, MYP grades 1-2 are opened, in the academic year MYP grades 3-4 follow.
+In the 2016/17 academic year, MYP grades 1-2 are opened, in the academic year MYP grades 3-4 follow.
 No tuition fee is charged in the IB Programmes, in the candidacy phase the implementation of the IB pedagogy is in process.

 Newspaper

-Throughout the years Miina Härma Gymnasium has had several different newspapers.
+Throughout the years, Miina Härma Gymnasium has had several different newspapers.
 The first was published from 1929 to 1940 and was named Karuohakas after Hans Karu, the school's headmaster during that period.
 It spoke of the life in school, country's history and students’ creative works.
 In the year 1996 the newspaper Härmakakk was published.

-The current newspaper Tabula Rasa came to be in the year 1998.
+The current newspaper, Tabula Rasa, was established in 1998.
 It means clean slate in Latin.
 The first publication won the prize of the best school newspaper in Estonia.
 In the following years it has also won many other prizes.